YIshihara11201/iOSTips/Strategy Pattern/StrategyPattern.md

 Strategy lets the algorithm vary independently from clients that use it.

 ## Example Of Duck
 **In case abstruct Duck class implements its behaviour inside the class**

-Problems
-- All subclasses must implement behaviour defined in the Abstract class
-- A subclass that can't perform a behaviour must implement the behaviours defined in the Abstract class

 **In case you extract Duck behaviours into interface and make each concrete Duck object implement the interface**

 Problems
-- When multiple duck object behave in a same manner, for each of them you must duplicate the behaviour.
+- When multiple duck object behave in a same manner, for each of them you must duplicate(implement) the behaviour.

 ### Applying Strategy Pattern